nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/FUNCTIONS_ASSESSMENT.md

 ## Project Setup

-Contact your instructor to get a link to your assessment repository.
+Contact your mentor to get a link to your assessment repository.
 Once you get the link, make sure you are in your `workspace` directory and then clone the repository with the following process.

 1. Authorize with Github and click on the link it generates for your repository.
 1. Click on the `Code` button at the top of the repository code.